StuRa, RefKonf, Fachschaften & Co.: Get to know

 The student representation of Heidelberg university is divided into different levels.
 Locally, committees of the 51 Fachschaften represent students of an academic field.
 Here any student of this academic field can get involved.

-The actual content work is done in the respective Referate (departments) and Aks (subject specific committees).
-Additionally, there are independent Referate for socially disadvantaged groups of students.
+The actual content work is done in the respective Referate (departments) and AKs (subject specific committees).
+Additionally, there are independent Referate for socially disadvantaged groups of students that are inspired and fueled by the principle of self-advocacy.

 What we are committed to